Building Better Client Experiences: Cape Fear Family Law’s 2025 Architect Award

 Congratulations to Ajahnah Lambert, our 2025 Architect Award recipient.
 We’re incredibly fortunate to have you on the #BestTeaminLegal.

 Cape Fear Family Law serves families throughout North Carolina with offices in Wilmington, Raleigh, Jacksonville, Greensboro, and Durham.
-If you’re facing a family law matter and want to work with a team that truly cares, contact us today.
+If you’re facing a family law matter and want to work with a team that truly cares, schedule a consultation today.

 Janet Gemmell